NUPapers-Spring23/nerfstudio-singularity/README.md

 The goal is to provide an isolated environment where Nerfstudio can be used to render NeRFs from images.
 Nerfstudio will also allow you to render point clouds and videos from the trained and rendered NeRFs.

+You can find logs from COLMAP processing and NeRF model training we conducted on Compute Canada [here](https://github.com/NUPapers-Spring23/nerfstudio-singularity/tree/main/compute-canada-runs).
+Some screenshots from the generated point clouds can be found [here](https://drive.google.com/drive/folders/1YfBj4IUEOVzwN7zbV7W5ibp_jm1Gz4ew?usp=sharing).

 - [Nerf Studio Singularity Container and Pipeline](#nerf-studio-singularity-container-and-pipeline)
   - [Getting Started](#getting-started)
     - [Gotchas and other things you should be aware of](#gotchas-and-other-things-you-should-be-aware-of)